daniel-wrench/reynolds_scales_project/README.md

 ### Expected correlations

-- **Spectral breakscale:** From Bandy2020: *For example, Leamon et al. (2000, Fig. 4) and Wang et al. (2018) argued that the ion-inertial scale controls the spectral break and onset of strong dissipation, while Bruno & Trenchi (2014) suggested the break frequency is associated with the resonance condition for a parallel propagating Alfvén wave.
-Another possibility is that the largest of the proton kinetic scales terminates the inertial range and controls the spectral break (Chen et al. 2014).* See also Matthaeus2008, Fig. 3
+- **Spectral breakscale:** Should be around 0.4-0.5Hz, corresponding to distances of 600-1000km (Weygand 2007) (our frequency is a bit low).
+Roberts2022 says 10s.
+From Bandy2020: *For example, Leamon et al. (2000, Fig. 4) and Wang et al. (2018) argued that the ion-inertial scale controls the spectral break and onset of strong dissipation, while Bruno & Trenchi (2014) suggested the break frequency is associated with the resonance condition for a parallel propagating Alfvén wave.
+Another possibility is that the largest of the proton kinetic scales terminates the inertial range and controls the spectral break (Chen et al. 2014).* See also Matthaeus2008, Fig. 3; Vech2018.
+Leamon et al.

 - **Correlation scale vs. di:** see Cuesta2022 Fig. 2 and 3, note different variances of pdfs

-- **$q_k$**: compare with delta b/b: Larger fluctuations causes larger decay rate, steeper slope q_k?, and temperature: Also, Leamon1998 describe correlation between temperature and the slopes of both the inertial and dissipation ranges.
+- **$q_k$**: Expect to be about -8/3 (-2.67) Compare with delta b/b: Larger fluctuations causes larger decay rate, steeper slope q_k?, and temperature: Also, Leamon1998 describe correlation between temperature and the slopes of both the inertial and dissipation ranges.
 In general the temperature is of particular interest in correlating with other variables.

 - **Solar cycle**: See Wicks2009 ApJ 690, Cheng2022 ApJ, Zhou2020Apj

 ## How to run this code